johnnyl77/repeat-gg-automated/README.md

 7. **Click OK to save the task**

-The task will now run automatically at your scheduled times in the background!
+The task will now run automatically whenever you startup your PC in the background!

 ### Tips: